 He knows I’m no fan of school and my education has been so disrupted over the last two years that I’ve fallen behind other kids my age.
-I’ve been to English schools and Army schools, American schools and Missionary schools, but they are all the same when you don’t understand the lessons and are the new face in class.
+I’ve been to English schools and Army schools, American schools and Missionary schools, but they are all the same when you don’t understand the lessons and are the new boy in class.

 Ralph always wants me to go to American schools, being American himself, but I’m actually English.
 My father was English at least; my mother was half-Nepalese.
 He started a conversation with Liza about a life at sea being a pretty good education too and how lots of boys my age wouldn’t know how to dive or steer a boat or set an anchor or half the stuff I did.
 I guess that was him trying to make the peace.
 He stretched back in his chair.

 “Well, if Tom doesn’t make good in school he can always take to the sea with me.
 I could certainly use an extra pair of hands – someone who knows the ropes.”

 I kept looking at my plate, aware that they were both waiting for something from me: a word or a smile, but I just couldn’t do it.
 Ralph sighed and I knew he was angry with me for not doing that something – whatever it was – and I kicked myself for making things worse.
 I always make things worse.
 Ralph excused himself and went outside.